-Adds Johnson, “the large investment required to setup an effective sales and marketing organization, as well as the specialized expertise necessary to operate an effective program, are examples of barriers that previously blocked the majority of hotel owners and resort developers from entering the industry.
+What is “fee-for-service”?
+Quite simply, it refers to services, such as sales and marketing, which are provided to a third-party developer for a fee.
+Before the emergence of sales and marketing fee-for-service arrangements, the barriers for an individual developer to enter the shared ownership (timeshare) industry were very high and in many cases, not feasible.
+The large investment required to set up an effective sales and marketing organization, as well as the specialized expertise necessary to operate an effective program, are examples of items that previously blocked the majority of hotel owners and resort developers from entering the shared ownership industry.
 Without an experienced and effective sales and marketing organization, the timeshare model cannot be successful.
-However, given the advent of the fee-for-service structure, lack of experience and expertise are no longer barriers.”
+However, given the advent of the fee-for-service structure, a lack of experience, expertise and/or a sales organization are no longer barriers.

-Conroy, a noted national authority on the valuation of vacation ownership properties has authored books on timeshare property assessment, and timeshare property valuation for the American Resort Developers Association and the Appraisal Institute.
+Kathy Conroy, MAI is the CEO/Director-Partner of HVS’s Consulting & Valuation and Shared Ownership Services divisions in Florida.
+She has been an active participant in the hotel and shared ownership industry for more than 30 years.
+She is a noted national authority on the valuation of vacation ownership properties, and has authored books on timeshare property assessment, and timeshare property valuation for ARDA and the Appraisal Institute, respectively.

 Gary Johnson is a Senior Analyst for HVS’s office in Florida, specializing in hotel and shared ownership asset advisory.
 He has appraised and/or consulted on more than 250 hotels, vacation ownership resorts, and mixed-use developments located in more than 20 states and ten countries.
 In addition to expertise in valuation and consulting of all types of hotel products, Gary has significant expertise in shared ownership real estate, including private residence clubs, fractional properties and timeshare resorts.